 One of the best ways to appreciate the culture and history of Black people is through its food, be that Southern or soul.
-Here are cookbooks that tell the story—along with links to many independent booksellers.
+Here are cookbooks by Black authors that tell the story, which can be found at independent booksellers or on Amazon.

 In The Rise, Marcus Samuelsson gathers food, culture and history to highlight the diverse deliciousness of Black cooking.
 This is his tribute to chefs, activists and writers, and Marcus shares more than 150 recipes from Africa, the Caribbean and the United States.